Maintenance Tips For Your Metal Building

 Know your surroundings, wear proper clothes and shoes, and keep in mind the locations of your skylights or translucent roof panels.

 When you start, the first thing you need to do is look around to be sure the roof hasn't buckled.
-All panels and frames should appear normal, so don't proceed if it seems like the snow has undermined any areas of the roof.
+All metal panels and frames should appear normal, so don't proceed if it seems like the snow has undermined any areas of the roof.

 Shovel the snow off of the roof from the end walls and work your way to the center, using extreme caution.